minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Uninstall FW configuration

-* Display the UFW firewall rules and notes the numbers of the rules for Fulcrum (e.g., X and Y below)
+* Ensure you are logged with user "admin", display the UFW firewall rules and notes the numbers of the rules for Fulcrum (e.g., X and Y below)

   ```sh
   $ sudo ufw status numbered